-Integrated Marketing Communication (IMC) is the application of consistent brand messaging across both traditional and non-traditional marketing channels and using different promotional methods to reinforce each other.
 History The first definition for integrated marketing communication came from the American Association of Advertising Agencies (also 4A's) in 1989, defining IMC as "an approach to achieving the objectives of a marketing campaign through a well-coordinated use of different promotional methods that are intended to reinforce each other. " The 4A's definition of IMC recognizes the strategic roles of various communication disciplines (advertising, public relations, sales promotions, etc.) to provide clarity, consistency, and increased impact when combined within a comprehensive communications plan.
 Basically, it is the application of consistent brand messaging across both traditional and non-traditional marketing channels.

 Facebook or the United States Government?
 Each time I ask this question on stage, most hands vote that Facebook has more information, although someone usually suggests the United States Governmant can obtain it if they need to.
 In fact, the amount of consumer data emerging in the social web only continues to hockey stick (see this graphic from Twitter) The following is a summary of a research project we did to understand how to harness new data types in their online experiences.
-The 7 Elements of Social Data We segmented data that has been tried and true for years on the top tier: demographics and product.
-To Understand Your Market, Harness The 7 Elements of Customer and Social Data
+Best Internet Marketing Posts of 2010.
+Want more than what you see here?

 With half a billion Facebook users and thousands of online communities to choose from, Facebook has brought potential customers much closer to you.
 It’s no big secret that Facebook can help you in online marketing.
 4 Ways Social Media is Changing Business.
 Soren Gordhamer writes and consults on ways we can more creatively and effectively use the technologies of our age, including social media.